STORY STARTER

 Bothers me from time to time.”

-_I_f he was here— with me— he’d laugh, pull away.
+If he was here— with me— he’d laugh, pull away.
 He’d swoop that pretty hair out of his face and look away with chocolate eyes.

 “Just listen.”